 Form: The song’s blueprint.
 Probably the most familiar would be a pop song, which often has a verse, chorus, verse, chorus, bridge, verse, chorus.
 Or something very similar.
+We map out sections using letters (A,B,C, etc.) and additional symbols (A’, B”, C’ etc.).
+The symbols give information as to whether something has changed.
 Mid-South Community College (AR) has a nice page outlining musical form.

 Sonata: A composition for piano alone, or for another instrument with piano accompaniment, usually consisting of three to four movements.

 Brass: trumpet, trombone, French horn, tuba, euphonium, baritone, etc.